johnwcowan/pdp8x/arch.md

 The PDP-8/X is a rethink of the DEC PDP-8, a 12-bit minicomputer.
 Because the PDP-8 is word-oriented, it almost doesn't matter how big the words are, so we extend them from 12 bits to 32 bits.
-However, the instructions are only 16 bits long, so there are two of them in a single word.
+However, the instructions are only 16 bits long; to keep the machine word-oriented, the remaining bits are unused except in one case.

 Good resources for the final PDP-8 models, the PDP-8/E, PDP-8/F, PDP/8-M, and
 PDP-8/A (the letters are meaningless and not even alphabetical), are the